yuwvandy/DPGNN/README.md

 # DPGNN
-This repository is an official PyTorch(Geometric) implementation of DPGNN(DPGCN) in "Distance-wise Prototypical Graph Neural Network for Node Imbalance Classification"
+This repository is an official PyTorch(Geometric) implementation of DPGNN(DPGCN) in "Distance-wise Prototypical Graph Neural Network for Node Imbalance Classification".

 ![](./image/Framework.png)